 It's a phony deal.

-And they cheapen the word impeachment.
+And they cheapened the word impeachment.

 It's an ugly word, but they cheapened the word impeachment.

-Uh that should never again happen to another president.
+That should never again happen to another president.

 And I think you'll see some very interesting things happen over the coming few days and weeks.